drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 ## Swap algorithm

 At the core of the bootloader is the bank swapping algorithm, which is not tied to any specific platform.
 The algorithm keeps an internal state of the copy progress in flash, using 1 word per page to spread the writes.

-Assume a flash size of 3 pages for the active partition, and 4 pages for the DFU partition.
+Lets assume a flash size of 3 pages for the Active partition, and 4 pages for the DFU partition.
 The swap index contains the copy progress, as to allow detecting if copy is completed or not on power failure.
 The index counter is represented within 1 or more pages (depending on total flash size), where a page X is considered swapped if index at location (X + WRITE_SIZE) contains a non-erased value.
 This ensures that index updates can be performed atomically and avoid a situation where the wrong index value is set (page write size is "atomic").

 The initial state of the Active, DFU and State partitions are shown below: